dustinpfister/blog_posts/_posts/canvas-example-animation-fractal.md

 layout: post
 id: 616
 categories: canvas
-updated: 2020-02-19 14:43:38
+updated: 2020-02-19 16:51:22
-version: 1.1
+version: 1.2
 ---

 Fractals are fun, the math can get a little challenging too.
+Also I am always looking for more things to get into with javaScript purely for the sake of continuing to sharpen my skills, but also just simply as a fun and interesting way to apply what I all ready know.

 <!-- more -->